MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 When set to `All`, users affected by the policy will receive real-time metrics for all auto attendants in the organization.

 > [!IMPORTANT]
 > The `All` option is no longer supported.
-The paramater will be accepted and saved however any user assigned a policy with *RealTimeAutoAttendantMetricsPermission* set to `All` will not be able to access real-time metrics.
+The parameter will be accepted and saved however any user assigned a policy with *RealTimeAutoAttendantMetricsPermission* set to `All` will not be able to access real-time metrics.

 ```yaml
 Type: Object